 According to the European Union, however, an individual who can prove legal residence of at least five years in the European country can be granted permanent residence.
 One only needs to follow through the processes enlisted in New to Denmark which details each and every stage involved in securing permanent residence in Denmark as well as the particular exceptions.

 Becoming a Danish Citizen

-Being a fully recognized Danish citizen could be the dream of any expatriate who has enjoyed the favorable conditions in the country.
+Being a fully bonafide Danish citizen could be the dream of any expatriate who has enjoyed the favourable conditions in the country.
 However, it is not through a simple process or sheer luck that one gets such highly coveted status as an expatriate.

 Due process and pertinent considerations have to be met.
-A critical part of getting Danish citizenship is that it requires legal nationalization.
-One can become a Danish citizen through naturalization, declaration, or birth.
+A critical part of getting Danish citizenship is that it requires legal nationalisation.
+One can become a Danish citizen through naturalisation, declaration, or birth.

 People are also allowed to hold dual citizenship in Denmark.
 The conditions under which an individual gets citizenship in Denmark are always likely to be varied with an aim of meeting the country’s immigration and foreign policies.